apache/logging-flume/source/sphinx/FlumeUserGuide.rst

 queue, which is faster but any events still left in the memory channel when an agent process dies can't be recovered.

+Flume's `KafkaChannel` uses Apache Kafka to stage events.
+Using a replicated Kafka topic as a channel helps avoiding event loss in case of a disk failure.

 Setup
 =====

 Setting up an agent
 -------------------

-Flume agent configuration is stored in a local configuration file.
-This is a text file that follows the Java properties file format.
-Configurations for one or more agents can be specified in the same configuration file.
-The configuration file includes properties of each source, sink and channel in an agent and how they are wired together to form data flows.
+Flume agent configuration is stored in one or more configuration files that follow the Java properties file format.
+Configurations for one or more agents can be specified in these configuration files.
+The configuration includes properties of each source, sink and channel in an agent and how they are wired together to form data flows.

 Configuring individual components
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~